 Sulfur is a substance that for thousands of years has been a popular way to treat acne and other kinds of skin inflammation.
-As early as 5,000 years ago the ancient Egyptians made a sulfur salve to treat acne and eczema.
+As early as 5,000 years ago the ancient Egyptians made a sulfur salve to treat acne.
 Traditional Chinese medicine also prescribed sulfur for skincare concerns.

 Sulfur is the tenth most common element in the universe.
 It is typically found near hot springs and in volcanic regions of the world including Indonesia, Chile and Japan.

 There are a few different ways that sulfur helps in the treatment of pimples and blackheads.
-First, sulfur is an antimicrobial and — like benzoyl peroxide — a natural enemy of p. acnes, the bacteria that grows inside a plugged pore and leads to pimples and blackheads.
+First, sulfur — similar to benzoyl peroxide — is a natural enemy of P. acnes, the bacteria that grows inside a plugged pore and leads to pimples and blackheads.

 Another way that sulfur works to control acne is that it makes the very top layers of the skin dry out and peel off.
 This dries up pimples and helps prevent future blemishes.
 In this respect sulfur is similar to salicylic acid.

 Sulfur also acts as a check against the excessive production of sebum oils that mix with dead skin cells, clog your pores and cause breakouts.

 Sulfur is gentle, but there are possible reactions you should know about before treating acne with a sulfur product.
 The FDA warns that you should not use sulfur on broken skin or large areas of the skin.

 About that rotten eggs odor.
 Most acne products containing sulfur contain some kind of fragrance to hide the distinctive smell.
 However, at the beginning you may want to apply these products only at night until you’re sure that the masking agents are doing their job.